Sweden's Wallenberg dynasty prepares for sixth generation

 In egalitarian Sweden, the family is seen as a model of how to expand a company through generations without squabbles and the appointment will be made according to experience rather than assertions of birthright.

-Wallenberg, who has not indicated he plans to step down, organizes seminars for some young family members at an old estate.
+Wallenberg, who has not indicated he plans to step down, organises seminars for some young family members at an old estate.

 “They have to get the experience, and then we’ll see what happens.
 And the sixth generation is in the middle of that right now,” said Jacob Wallenberg, sitting in his wood-paneled office five minutes walk from Stockholm’s Royal Palace.